What Is Situational Leadership®?

 The second part explains why there are far fewer practicing Situational Leaders than there are people who have successfully completed Situational Leadership® training.
 People are challenging!
 Behavior change is difficult!
 “Knowledge of” is by no means the same thing as “skill with”.

 Here are the recurring challenges we hear voiced for the task of translating an understanding of the Situational Leadership® approach into the behavior of a Situational Leader.

 Difficult to Master

 The most difficult thing about becoming an effective Situational Leader on a consistent basis is learning how to become increasingly cue-sensitive to the parameters that will ultimately determine success.
-Once again, the steps of Situational Leadership® are easy to understand but far more challenging to master:
+Once again, the steps of the Situational Leadership® Model are easy to understand but far more challenging to master: